ralphv/gallifrey-rules/docusaurus/docs/getting-started/the-modules.md

 Providers are modules that provide basic functionalites to the engine state.
 Most of the provider instances are created and retained throughout the lifetime of the engine.
 Some examples include your metrics provider or your scheduled events provider.

-When the engine is initializing, there is some logic to decide which providers to load and it goes like this.
+When the engine is initializing, there is some logic involved to decide which providers to load, and it goes like this.

-1. Explicitly defining your provider name withint the `$providers` of your schema.
+1. Explicitly defining your provider name within the `$providers` of your schema.
-2. If a provider isn't explicitly defined then if there is a single provider loaded for it's type, the engine will automatically use that or
+2. If a provider isn't explicitly defined but there is a single provider loaded for its type, the engine will automatically use that, or
-3. If there are multiple providers for it's type but only one is marked as `default` then it will use that.
+3. If there are multiple providers for its type but only one is marked as `default` then it will use that.

 Otherwise the engine will complain that it can't figure out which provider to use, in this case it is asking you to explicitly provide it via the namespace schema.